 Secret Service agents act as human surveillance cameras and observe everything that goes on behind the scenes in the president's inner circle.
 Kessler's book IN THE PRESIDENT'S SECRET SERVICE: Behind the Scenes With Agents in the Line of Fire and the Presidents They Protect reveals what they have seen, providing startling inside stories about presidents from John F. Kennedy, Lyndon Johnson, and Richard Nixon to Bill Clinton, George W. Bush, and Barack Obama, as well as about their vice presidents, families, Cabinet officers, and White House aides.

 Never before has a journalist penetrated the wall of secrecy that surrounds the U.S. Secret Service, that elite corps of agents who pledge to take a bullet to protect the president and his family.
 The book portrays the dangers that agents face, how they carry out their mission, how they are trained, and how they spot and assess potential threats.
 It discloses assassination plots that have never before been revealed.

 While Secret Service agents are brave and dedicated, the book exposes how Secret Service management in recent years has betrayed its mission by cutting corners, risking the assassination of President Barack Obama, Vice President Joe Biden, and future presidential candidates.
-The book reveals that threats against President Obama have become so disturbing that a secret Presidential Threat Task Force has been established within the FBI's National Security Branch to gather, track, and evaluate assassination threats related to domestic or international terrorism.
+The book reveals that threats against President Obama became so disturbing that a secret Presidential Threat Task Force was established within the FBI's National Security Branch to gather, track, and evaluate assassination threats related to domestic or international terrorism.
 Since an assassination jeopardizes democracy itself, few agencies are as important as the Secret Service.
 Only Secret Service agents know the real story about our nation's leaders, and Ronald Kessler is the only journalist who has their trust.